Kanraj Tehsil

-Kanraj, also spelled as Kanrach, (/ur/) is an administrative subdivision (tehsil) in Lasbela District, located in the southeastern part of Balochistan, Pakistan.
+Kanraj, also spelled Kanrach, (/ur/) is a tehsil in Lasbela District, in the southeastern part of Balochistan, Pakistan.
 According to the 2023 national census, the tehsil has a population of 15,996, dispersed across 88 rural settlements.
 Administratively, Kanraj comprises one Union Council, with the town of Kanraj serving as its administrative centre.

-The area is notable for its mineral resources, particularly zinc and lead, which are extracted at the Duddar mine.
-The mine has an annual production capacity of approximately 500,000 tonnes, making it a significant contributor to the local economy despite broader challenges in infrastructure and public service provision.
+The tehsil holds deposits of zinc and lead, extracted at the Duddar mine.

 Geography

 Kanraj spans an area of approximately 1,190 square kilometres.
-It borders the tehsils of Aranji and Saroona in Khuzdar District to the north and east, and Uthal and Bela Tehsils to the south and to the west.
+It borders the tehsils of Aranji and Saroona in Khuzdar District to the north and east, and Uthal and Bela Tehsil to the south and west.
 The landscape is predominantly arid and rugged, consisting of hilly terrain and seasonal riverbeds.
 A key natural feature is the Kanraj River, which supports limited agriculture and local biodiversity.

 Climate

 The tehsil experiences an arid climate (Köppen classification: BWh).
 During summer, particularly from April to July, average temperatures range between 25 C and 30 C, with extreme highs reaching up to 51 C. Winters are short and mild, with average daytime temperatures around 16 C, and nighttime lows occasionally dropping to 0 C. Annual rainfall is scarce, typically between 5.0 mm and 254 mm, concentrated during the July–September monsoon season.
 Vegetation is xerophytic, consisting of drought-resistant shrubs, scattered trees, and seasonal ground cover adapted to arid conditions.